Metalwork

 Disadvantages

-Despite the good benefits of submerged arc welding offers.
+Despite the good benefits submerged arc welding offers.
 Some limitations also occur.
 The followings are the disadvantages of submerged arc welding.

 • It is limited to some ferrous metals like steel and stainless steel